Female Sexuality in Society and Self

 Nature vs Nurture

 When it comes to sexual relations, whether committed or casual, deep down I know it is more for them than it will ever be for me.
-For if it were about my pleasure, their perception of me, or their desire for me, would not impact each miniscule movement.
+For if it were about my pleasure, their perception of me, or their desire for me, would not impact each minuscule movement.
 Would not have me peeling away layers of clothes rather than layers of me.

 I think the two fighting voices in my head, personified by clashing parents– to be conservative or liberal with sexuality– may be half-desensitized and half-attempted healing.
 Partly a subservient instinct I have built, as well as partly an urge to be protected from their eager hands.

 What, then, is the solution?
-Align ideals with that of society, or rebel in service to both of you and men?
+Align ideals with those of society, or rebel in service to both of you and men?
 Whether or not one-night stands do please me– and not a false venture for the grave I began to dig in my childhood– depends on what I aim to achieve from the interaction.
 Where I do find pleasure and power in this, I am also aware of the sacrifices I offer at their will.

 To have sex, or not to have sex, that is the question.

 Told I treat intimacy like a constant struggle between starvation and binge eating, once I’m handed a slice of cake (validation, connection), I live off of it, need it.
-Then, the guilt consumes me and I shut myself off from eating anything at all.
+Then, the guilt consumes me, and I shut myself off from eating anything at all.

 Therefore, where is my medium?
 It’s something I’m honestly still attempting to understand.